OpenWork-NZ/mdwg/docs/_defs/ResourceCitation.md

 - **[date](./ResourceDate) -** *(class - [CI_Date](./class-CI_Date))*  [0..\*]  reference date for the cited resource.
 Should include at a minimum, the creation date for the resource.
 - **[edition](./ResourceEdition) -** *(type - charStr)* [0..1] version of the cited resource if appropriate
 - **[identifier](./ResourceIdentifier) -** *(class - [MD_Identifier](./class-MD_Identifier))* [0..\*] value uniquely identifying an object within a namespace.
 Recommend provision of a resolvable URI following the MD_Identifier guidance.
 - **[citedResponsibleParty](./ResourceResponsibleParty) -** *(class - CI_Responsibility)*[0..\*] roles, name, contact, and position information for an individual or organisation that is responsible for the resource.
-It is recommended that a party with the role "Point of Contact" be provided as well as an entry for "publisher".
+It is recommended that a party with the role "Point of Contact" be provided as well as an entry for "author" or "publisher".
 - **[series](./ResourceSeries) -**  *(class - CI_Series)* [0..1] If needed, information about the series, or aggregate resource, of which the resource is a part should be included.
 - **[onlineResource](./class-CI_OnlineResource) -** *class - [CI_OnlineResource](./class-CI_OnlineResource)* [0..\*] Highly Recommended for Service Resources.
 Should contain the URL Link for the landing page of the service.
 May also be recorded in *[DistributionInfo](./DistributionInfo)* or *[ResourceIdentifier](./ResourceIdentifier)*